cultureandempire/cultureandempire.github.io/cande.md

 ### The Second Wave

-Low-cost "Shenzen" electronics producers in China developed very fast production-lines based on the open sharing of knowledge.
+Low-cost "Shenzen" electronics producers in China developed very fast production lines based on the open sharing of knowledge.
 That is, they publish the bill of materials (BOM) for their phones and other gadgets so that others can build modified versions.
 In return, those others also publish their BOMs.
 It's a nice remix that let the Shenzen firms shift very rapidly.
 Ironically, for a community based on trust, their main designs are imitations of market leaders, and Shenzen firms were infamous for making cheap and nasty iPhone clones.

 Until 2009, these firms lacked decent operating software for their phones.
 Then Google bought Android and turned it into a realistic option for smartphones.